-We’ve fallen head over heels in love with Syrah!
+We’ve fallen head over heels in love with Syrah wine!
 If you’re a red wine lover, we know it will be love at first sip for you, too!
-Missa Capozzo, our Director of Sommology, explains why this special grape is a lip-smacking, heart-pumping red that will amp up your wine game.
+Here are a few reasons why this special grape is a lip-smacking, heart-pumping red that will amp up your wine game.

 Syrah is a dark red grape that produces fuller-bodied, deeply-hued wines, known best as the backbone of the red wines from the Northern Rhone Valley of France.
 Syrah became wildly popular in the New World when Australia began growing and exporting delicious yet inexpensive bottles of this wine, although in the Southern Hemisphere, it is often called Shiraz.